dskaiser82/coverDrive/README.md

 #### How it Works:
 Top 10 songs will be aggregated using a Spotify Chart API.
-User will see the top 10 songs, and clicking on the song will populate objects of relevant your tube covers(artist:name, song:title, thumbnail).
-Clicking on the thumbnail will play the YouTUbe Video.
+User will see the top 10 songs, and clicking on the song will populate objects of relevant your tube covers(artist:name, song:title, thumbnail) -- YouTube API.
+Clicking on the thumbnail will play the YouTube Video.